vphantom/gomisql/README.md

 #### `gomisql [opts] list`

-Run all validations to discover which still need deployment.
+Run all validations to discover which are and aren't deployed.

 #### `gomisql [opts] deploy [<name>]`

-Deploy migration `name`, or all avaliable if not specified.
-If any dependency is missing, you will be prompted with the list to be installed.
-(Use `-y` to agree by default.)
+Deploy migration `name` and dependencies, or all avaliable if not specified.

 #### `gomisql [opts] revert <name>`

 Revert migration `name`.
-If any migration depends on `name`, you will be prompted with the list to be removed.
-Note that if any migration in the dependency chain is missing a `Revert` block, the migration will not be reverted.
+Aborts if any deployed migration depends on `name`, displaying which.

 ## Migration Files